Bu807041-1/Statistical-methods-for-research-workers-bayes-for-psychologists-and-neuroscientists/index.md

 > "The big problem in science is not cheaters or opportunists, but sincere researchers who have unfortunately been trained to think that every statistically “significant” result is notable."

-Andrew Gelman (11 February 1965 – ).
+AndrewGelman (11 February 1965 – ).
 Essay: The Experiments Are Fascinating.
 But Nobody Can Repeat Them.
 The New York Times (19/10/2018). https://www.nytimes.com/2018/11/19/science/science-research-fraud-reproducibility.html